 How to structure your copy

 Your copy should be structured in easy to read bite-sized chunks and formatted in a way that firstly, draws attention to your text, then offers hook and then copy that focuses on providing a solution to their problem.
 If you are creating the content for your website, then you may have to consider search engine optimization techniques while writing, too.
 This can help you combine consumer appeal with optimized keywords and content, making your website structured and bang on the buck.

-For best results, using a hierarchy in your text.
+For best results, consider using a hierarchy in your text.
 This focuses user attention and provides snapshots of information to create curiosity.

 Make bathtime fun again!